dotnet/docs-maui/docs/android/app-links.md

 ## Read the data from the incoming intent

 When Android starts your activity through an intent filter, you can use the data provided by the intent to determine what to do.
-This should be performed in an early lifecycle callback, ideally `OnCreate`.
+This should be performed in an early lifecycle delegate, ideally `OnCreate`.
+The `OnCreate` delegate is invoked when an activity is created.
+For more information about lifecycle delegates, see [Platform lifecycle events](~/fundamentals/app-lifecycle.md#platform-lifecycle-events).

 To respond to an Android lifecycle delegate being invoked, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object in the `CreateMauiapp` method of your `MauiProgram` class.
-Then, on the `ILifecycleBuilder` object, call the `AddAndroid` method and specify the `Action` that registers a handler for the required callback:
+Then, on the `ILifecycleBuilder` object, call the `AddAndroid` method and specify the `Action` that registers a handler for the required delegate:

 ```csharp
 using Microsoft.Maui.LifecycleEvents;